- Before you apply for a job

 How to manage your social media profiles during your job hunt

-Social media is becoming an increasingly popular recruitment tool amongst graduate employers.
+Social media is becoming an increasingly popular recruitment tool amongst employers.
 For them, social media provides an effective means for targeting a large graduate audience and growing their brand.
-For graduates, social networks such as Twitter, Facebook and LinkedIn are a great way to quickly find out about unadvertised positions, industry news and inside company information.
+When looking for a job, social networks such as Twitter, Facebook and LinkedIn are a great way to quickly find out about unadvertised positions, industry news and inside company information.

 Be consistent across all your social media channels – use the same username and image across all, highlight your location and state what kind of job you’re looking for to optimise your online presence.